The "Nuclear Option" Backfire: Why Blocking Common Crawl Destroys Your Visibility

 Blocking Impact

-Removes you from the "Global Base Layer"
+Removes you from the global base layer

-Removes you from GPT-5 Training
+Removes you from GPT training

 Traffic Referral

-Zero (It is an archive)
+Zero (it's an archive)

-Low (It is a training scraper)
+Low (it's a training scraper)

 AEO Risk